Infleqtion/qLDPC/README.md

 # qLDPC

 This package contains tools for constructing and analyzing [quantum low density parity check (qLDPC) codes](https://errorcorrectionzoo.org/c/qldpc).
+At least, that was the original motivation for this package.
+In practice, the tools here work just as well with more general error-correcting codes.

 ## 📦 Installation